 Double-Tap Root Beer

-After picking up Double-Tap, your character’s weapon of choice immediately receives an uptick to its rate-of-fire and, best of all, the perk doesn’t expend any extra ammunition while in use.
+As soon as you pick up Double-Tap, your character’s weapon of choice immediately receives an uptick to its rate-of-fire and, the best part, the perk doesn’t expend any extra ammunition while in use.
 Like the Jugger-Nog perk, this boost circulates between machines in all three districts.

 Circulating between machines in any district, the Speed Cola perk grants a significant increase to a player’s reload speed.
-For anyone who’s spent a fair amount of time fending off the endless onslaught of Morg City’s zombies, quicker reload speed is a massive blessing.
+You’ll find this an especially helpful upgrade if you’ve ever lost massive chunks of time battling a seemingly eternal bombardment of Morg City’s zombies.

-Yet another item found strictly in the rift area of the map, this incredibly useful perk swaps out a player’s regular grenade stock for a pair of Widow’s Wine grenades.
-When thrown, a Widow’s Wine grenade not only sticks to the zombie it’s thrown at, but it also tethers nearby zombies with a sticky spiderweb before exploding and (feasibly) killing them all.
-Moreover, melee attacks against a character temporarily wrap that player in a spiderweb and set off a brief explosion.
-However, damage is still accrued despite the web.
+Yet another item found strictly in the rift area of the map, this surprisingly useful perk switches out a player’s normal grenade stock for a pair of Widow’s Wine grenades.
+You’re likely killing two (or more) birds with one stone when you use this weapon because its web-like material will adhere to the zombie you are aiming at while also reining in surrounding zombies so that you ultimately blow up a whole ball of zombies with one grenade.
+Also, melee attacks against a character temporarily wrapping that player in a spiderweb and setting off a brief explosion.
+Regardless, the damage is still done despite the web.

-When the walls start closing in and you’re running low on bullets, what’s your move?
-You run, right?
-Unfortunately, you can only get so far before that silly thing called fatigue kicks in and your character’s speed comes crashing back down to its normal rate.
-This is precisely where a well-timed Stamin-Up perk comes into play, allowing your character to sustain his/her running pace for a significantly longer amount of time.
+When the walls start closing in and you’re running low on bullets, you don’t have a lot of great options.
+Unfortunately, you can only run so far before your character gets winded and their speed starts slowing down to its normal rate.
+When you see this happening, it’s time to utilize the Stamin-Up feature.
+It allows your character to sustain his/her running pace for a remarkably longer amount of time.
 Lucky for you, this perk rotates among the popular machines in all districts.

 - The best Call of Duty games, ranked from best to worst